Two dying memoirists wrote bestsellers about their final days. Then their spouses fell in love.

 In person and on the page, Nina and Paul had given their spouses “radical permission,” Lucy Kalanithi said, to enter new relationships, even to remarry.
 But following through on that brings up complicated emotions.

 “I planned to spend my entire life with Nina.
 I was 100 percent happy doing that,” Duberstein said.
 Nina’s death forced him onto another course.
 “Having a second relationship is a tragedy,” he said.
-But he acknowledges with deep gratitude the series of events that have led him to Lucy — a woman his wife had tacitly approved.
+But he acknowledges with deep gratitude the series of fortunate events that have led him to Lucy — a woman his wife had tacitly approved.

 Lucy and John both recognize the lingering pain and inevitable challenges they face.
 Entering into a relationship, Lucy noted, means accepting the possibility of losing your partner.
 “If you are lucky enough,” she said, “you will be devastated when they die.
 Willingly entering that feels gutsy, but what else could you choose?”

 For now, they are relishing their time together, in all its complexity.
 On Dec.
 31, Lucy, John and the three kids headed out to visit Paul Kalanithi’s grave, which overlooks the Pacific Ocean.
 They played Paul’s favorite music and blew New Year’s noisemakers.
-Together with members of Paul’s extended family they watched the last sunset of a sad, happy and surprising year.
+Together with members of Paul’s extended family, they watched the last sunset of a sad, happy and surprising year.

 Nora Krug is an editor and writer at Book World.